 Privacy and Security in Virtual Therapy

 I use a highly secure and fully encrypted platform to ensure privacy and confidentiality.
 This platform complies with healthcare privacy regulations, such as the Health Insurance Portability and Accountability Act (HIPAA Law) in the United States.
-Clients do not have to go to an office for therapy where they could run into someone they know.
+Clients do not have to go to an office where they could run into someone they know.

 Emergency Response Through Virtual Therapy